evboggs302/react-i-ii-review/props.md

 1. What are props?

+data being passed from the parent comp to the child comp

 2. How do you pass props from a parent to a child?

+in the elemnt line whent he child comp is called

 3. How do you access props from a class based child component?

+this.props.'prop name'

 4. How do you access props from a functional component?

+props.'funciton name'

 5. How do you bind a function to a parent component so that it can be passed to a child?

+this.'function name'.bind(this)

 ### Understand